MrQR-me/docs/FormBuilder/Data_Inputs.md

 ### Single Tick Box
 {: .text-purple-000 }

-By Selecting the <button class="button button2">ADD VALUE                .</button> once creates a single option Tick box answer. this is useful if you want the user submitting the form to agree to a particular statment.
+By Selecting the <button class="button button2">ADD VALUE</button> once creates a single option Tick box answer. this is useful if you want the user submitting the form to agree to a particular statment.

 ![MrQR Inputs](/assets/images/Forms/MrQR_Text_Single_Option.png "Single Line Text")